-Note: Some cameras have a data store in the image data path.
-This enables capturing bursts of images at a higher cycle-to-cycle rate than the camera-to-frame grabber data link can sustain.
+Some cameras have a data store in the image data path.
+This enables capturing bursts of images at a higher cycle-to-cycle rate than the camerato-frame grabber data link can sustain.
 In that case, CycleMinimumPeriod declares the smallest cycle-to-cycle time that the image sensor can achieve!

-Refer to "Consecutive Overlapping CIC Cycles" on page 97 for more explanations and timing diagrams.
+See also: "Consecutive Overlapping CIC Cycles" on page 110 for more explanations and timing diagrams.